jaked332/jaked332.github.io/README.md

-# Professional Portfolio
+# Jake Dickinson's Professional Portfolio

-For details on this professional portfolio, please see https://techfolios.github.io.
+For details on the base template, please see https://techfolios.github.io.